-Ask any Puerto Rican what their five favorite foods are, and I'm willing to bet at least two involve plantains.
+Ask any Puerto Rican what their five favorite foods are, and we're willing to bet at least two involve plantains.
 The plantain.
-The larger, tougher cousin of the softer, sweeter banana cannot be eaten raw, but when you cook it (and depending on how you cook it), you'll discover a versatile ingredient that is incorporated into some of the Puerto Rico's most beloved and popular dishes.
+The larger, tougher cousin of the softer, sweeter banana cannot be eaten raw, but when you cook it (and depending on how you cook it), you'll discover a versatile ingredient that is incorporated into some of Puerto Rico's most beloved and popular dishes.
 Green plantains have a starchy, bland quality to them (until you season them up, of course), while ripe plantains are sweeter.
-You'd need to go out of your way to leave Puerto Rico without sampling the ubiquitous plantain, and honestly, I don't recommend you do that.
+You'd need to go out of your way to leave Puerto Rico without sampling the ubiquitous plantain, and honestly, we don't recommend you do that.
 Instead, try one of these delicious dishes, all made with the tasty platano.

 01 of 06

-The most ubiquitous dish on the Puerto Rican menu, and probably its most recognizable "unofficial official" dish is the mofongo.
-This mound of mashed green plantain and garlic can be served as a side dish or as an entree, stuffed with steak, chicken, shrimp, vegetables, pork and other fillings.
+The most ubiquitous dish on the Puerto Rican menu and probably its most recognizable "unofficial official" dish is the mofongo.
+This mound of mashed green plantain and garlic can be served as a side dish or as an entree, stuffed with steak, chicken, shrimp, vegetables, pork, and other fillings.
 Seriously, if you eat only one authentic comida criolla meal while you're on the island, make it a mofongo.

 I've lost track of how many times I've tucked into one with relish, but I do remember the one I had at Don Tello was outstanding.
 And if you want to mix it up a bit, try a trifongo, which is made with green plantain, ripe plantain, and yucca: Vejigante Restaurant at the Luquillo kiosks has a delicious recipe.